-The Great Falls Water Treatment Plant operators and staff monitor the treatment process continually.
+Great Falls Water Treatment Plant operators and staff monitor the treatment process continually.
 In-line analyzers coupled with electronic data collection software provide real-time information for the entire treatment process.
-Additionally, operators and staff collect a variety of samples at each treatment step at the Plant and finished water samples from various locations in the City.
-These samples are analyzed at the Treatment Plant Laboratory as well as commercial laboratories to ensure effectiveness of the treatment the process and safety of the finished drinking water.
+Additionally, operators and staff collect a variety of samples at each treatment step and finished water samples from various locations in the City.
+These samples are analyzed at the Treatment Plant Laboratory as well as commercial laboratories to ensure the effectiveness of the treatment process and safety of the finished drinking water.
+Nearly 4 billion gallons of water are processed at the Water Treatment Plant annually.